dstoc/gamepad-proxy/README.md

 ### Running Tests

-The tests for this project are written using `pytest`.
+The tests for this project are written in Rust using Cargo's built‑in test framework.

-1.  **Install Dependencies:** First, ensure you have installed the development dependencies.
-If you followed the installation steps above, `uv pip install .[dev]` will have installed `pytest`.
+1. **Install the Rust toolchain** if you haven't already.
+The easiest way is via [rustup](https://rustup.rs/).

-2.  **Execute Tests:** To run the tests, navigate to the root of the project directory and execute:
+2. **Execute Tests:** Navigate to the project root and run:
     ```bash
-    uv run pytest tests/
+    cargo test
     ```
-    Alternatively, if your shell is configured to use executables from the virtual environment (e.g., after manual activation, though not required for `uv run`), `pytest tests/` would also work.

-3.  **Permissions for Integration Tests:** The integration test `test_event_forwarding` creates virtual input devices using `evdev.UInput` and thus requires write access to `/dev/uinput`.
-    *   If your user account does not have the necessary permissions, this test will be automatically skipped.
-    *   To enable this test, ensure your user is in the appropriate group (commonly `input` or `uinput`) or that `udev` rules grant access.
-Consult your system's documentation for `udev` configuration.
-For example, you might add your user to the `input` group: `sudo usermod -aG input $USER` (requires logout/login to take effect), or create a udev rule.
-    *   Running tests with `sudo` to bypass permission checks is discouraged for security reasons.
-It's better to configure user permissions correctly.